UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Implementing energy-efficient upgrades is a guaranteed strategy for reducing long-term household utility costs.

 Eco Edge: Want to shrink your environmental impact?
-Explore PSE&G renewable energy options by selecting a third-party green energy supplier that purchases wind or solar renewable energy certificates (RECs) to match your household usage.
+Explore renewable energy options by selecting a third-party green energy supplier that purchases wind or solar renewable energy certificates (RECs) to directly match your household usage.

 An infographic showing PSE&G's standard fees and service guarantees, including low deposits and optional appliance protection.